 If your chicken salad is too salty, you’ll need to add some fat or acid to counteract the saltiness.

 Start by adding vinegar or lemon juice a little at a time.
-The amount you use could be anywhere from 1/2 teaspoon to 1 tablespoon or more, depending on the amount of chicken salad you have.
+Depending on the amount of chicken salad you have, the amount you use could be anywhere from 1/2 teaspoon to 1 tablespoon or more.

-If you’d prefer to add fat rather than lemon juice or vinegar, start by adding some seeds or nuts, or even an avocado.
+If you’d prefer to add fat rather than lemon juice or vinegar, start by adding some seeds, nuts, or even an avocado.
 Toasted or raw nuts such as almonds, walnuts, or pecans make great additions.

-Tip: When making chicken salad, always consider the salt content of every ingredient you will be using.
-Then salt accordingly.
+Tip: When making chicken salad, always consider the salt content of every ingredient you will be using, and then salt accordingly.